coder/coder/examples/templates/digitalocean-linux/README.md

 ### Authentication

-This template assumes that `coderd` is run in an environment that is authenticated with Digital Ocean.
+This template assumes that the Coder Provisioner is run in an environment that is authenticated with Digital Ocean.

-Obtain a [Digital Ocean Personal Access Token](https://cloud.digitalocean.com/account/api/tokens) and set the `DIGITALOCEAN_TOKEN` environment variable to the access token before starting `coderd`.
+Obtain a [Digital Ocean Personal Access Token](https://cloud.digitalocean.com/account/api/tokens) and set the `DIGITALOCEAN_TOKEN` environment variable to the access token.
 For other ways to authenticate [consult the Terraform provider's docs](https://registry.terraform.io/providers/digitalocean/digitalocean/latest/docs).

 ## Architecture